Robert Hughes-Penney: Biography

-Educated at Haberdashers' Aske's School Elstree before going up to Manchester Polytechnic (BSc 1989), Hughes-Penney then entered RMA Sandhurst being commissioned into the British Army in 1990.
+Educated at Haberdashers' Aske's School Elstree before going to Manchester Polytechnic (BSc 1989), Hughes-Penney then went to RMA Sandhurst and was commissioned in the British Army in 1990.
 As a subaltern he served overseas with the 13th/18th Royal Hussars then Light Dragoons (after amalgamation), being promoted Captain in 1993.

 After military service, Hughes-Penney joined City stockbrokers Laurence Keen 1993–95, becoming a director of Rathbone Investment Management 2003–06 and a director of Investing for Good 2016–20.
 Elected a Fellow of the Chartered Institute for Securities & Investment (FCSI), since 2020 he serves on its board since 2021.

 Hughes-Penney represents the Ward of Cheap as Alderman on the City of London Corporation since 2018, previously being elected to the Court of Common Council 2004–12.

 A Court Assistant of the Haberdashers' Company since 2008 (then Warden), Hughes-Penney was also a Governor of Haberdashers’ Aske's School for Girls Elstree (2009–16), Master of the Guild of Investment Managers for 2019/20.
 Appointed to the Council of the City and Guilds of London Institute in 2006–10 (Hon.
 Member since 2010), he has served as a Trustee of Mercy Ships UK 1999–2004, the City Parochial Foundation 2004–10, on the Court of the Clergy Support Trust 2021–24 and as a Trustee of Morden College since 2024.

 He is also a member of the Cavalry & Guards Club, the City Livery Club and the HAC.